vareger/zksync-aa-tests/README.md

     require(success, "Paymaster: Failed to transfer funds to the bootloader");
 ```

-Like in previous test, it's possible to write in storage from there, but only small amounts of data (possible to write '1' but not input variable).
+Like in previous test, it's possible to write in storage from there, but only 122 or less bytes of data.
 This rule also applies for writing into storage even before tx state is applied.
-The error that is triggered in this cases is `SERVER_ERROR`  and it works correctly if I write into storage small amount of data or don`t write any additional data at all.
+The error that is triggered in this cases is `CALL_EXCEPTION`.

-Tests for this issue are in scripts/writeStorageAfterStateApplied.test.ts
+Tests for this issue are in scripts/validateAndPayFunction.test.ts
 Run this test with command:
-    `yarn test scripts/writeStorageAfterStateApplied.test.ts`
+    `yarn test scripts/validateAndPayFunction.test.ts`

+# Important
+112 bytes is a value that you can store in your paymaster's storage in sum from both postOp and validateAndPay functions.

 # EstimateGusForPaymaster.test
 In this test I got data from paymaster through another contract.
 It works correctly in my case.
 This is function from test contract which gets data from paymaster contract and stores it into this test contract